-Strategic risk is defined as the threat of unexpected losses usually incurred through lower profits - caused by income being lower than expected, whereby such lower income cannot be offset through cost reductions.
-Strategic risk may result from changes in the competitive environment, or in regulatory requirements; it may also be caused by an unsuitable strategic position in the macro-economic environment.
+Strategic risk is defined as the risk of unexpected losses, usually brought about by a decline in profits due to income falling short of expectations, whereby the shortfall cannot be compensated for by cost reductions.
+Strategic risk may emerge from changes in the competitive or regulatory environment, or due to unsuitable positioning in the macro-economic environment.

-In this context, we distinguish between investment risk and allocation risk; large parts of these risks are covered by various planning scenarios and are thus incorporated in the calculation of aggregate risk cover.
-These risks are being closely monitored as part of the regular planning review process.
-Any potential unexpected risks over and above this assessment are currently incorporated using a lump sum; there are plans to refine this methodology during the course of the year.
+In this context, we distinguish between investment risk and allocation risk, whereby large parts of these risks are already covered by various planning scenarios, and are thus incorporated in aggregate risk cover.
+These risks are closely monitored during the course of the regular planning review process.
+The methodology was refined during the third quarter of 2018.